Create your own book cover in 10 easy steps

 Choose your Tools (Step 1)

 For your own cover choose the tools you feel most comfortable with.
 If you're just starting out, or want to try a book cover for fun, there are a number of free image manipulation tools, CC0 stock photo sites and standard fonts on your computer to make a smashing cover.
+(Let me know in the comments if you want me to share specifics.)

 Draw your cover (Step 2)